RomanKalkreuth/cgp-plusplus/README.md

 ### Tutorial and Publication

-A correspnding paper that describes CGP++ in more detail is currently under review.
+A corresponding paper that describes CGP++ in more detail is currently under review.
 The CGP++ team also works tirelessly on a tutorial which will be released soon.